 Mark Winfield | August 2022

-Working paper for D.VanNijnatten, Canadian Environmental Politics and Policy 5th edition OUP Forthcoming
+D.VanNijnatten, Canadian Environmental Politics and Policy 5th edition OUP, final version published here

 This chapter examines the federal government’s approach to designing a net-zero pathway, and looks at the implications of some of the key choices that are emerging from an energy sustainability perspective.
 The chapter finds that although the Trudeau government has adopted a broadly ‘ecological modernist’ discourse around its approach to decarbonizing the Canadian economy, there appears to be no consistent framework for evaluating or making choices around specific pathways and technologies towards that end, other than to pursue “every tool in the toolbox.”The situation presents potentially significant problems, as some of the technologies that are being emphasized are far from mature and their potential contributions to achieving significant reductions in GHG emissions within the required timeframes open to serious question.
 Many also carry very serious environmental, social, cultural, economic, legacy and lock-in risks of their own.